stylepatrick/tronWalletManyToOneSender/README.md

 # Environment
 - telegramToken: Telegram Token from your Bot.
-- telegramGroupId: Telegram Group ID to revice messages from your Bot.
+- telegramChatId: Telegram Group ID to revice messages from your Bot.
 - mainWallet: Central Wallet which should revice all TRX Coins from your .csv wallets list.
 - csvFilePath: Path to your wallets.csv file.
 Example in wallets_example.csv file.

 Example in docker-compose.yml file.

+# Telegram Commands
+- /status: Get status of Service.
+Can be running or stopped.
+- /schedulerStart: Starts the scheduler if stopped.
+- /schedulerStop: Stops the scheduler if running.
+- /runOnce: Run once through the wallet.csv list.
+Only possible if scheduler is stopped.

 # DockerHub
 Pull image from DockerHub and use the docker-compose.yml file to start the application.